-If a BRYTER author enables allow multiple responses inside the node editor, end-user can dynamically enter multiple entries of the same (multi-) input node.
-Once allow multiple responses is activated, the node icon in the graph and list view will be replaced with a different, blue collection icon.
+If a BRYTER author enables allow multiple responses inside the Node editor, the end-user can dynamically enter multiple entries of the same (multi-) Input Node.
+Once allow multiple responses is activated, the Node icon in the graph and list view will be replaced with a different, blue Collection icon.

 Why would you use Collections?

 Collections allow you to dynamically collect the appropriate number of responses for a certain question.
 Authors do not need to set up Input Nodes for multiple entries and ask the end-users how many entries they are planning to provide.

 The values entered for this input can be displayed in Nodes by @-referencing or could be used to populate a document or to be written into a database.

 1. Activate toggle Allow multiple responses in Input Node

 Authors can enable Collections when editing a Node and switching on the toggle Allow multiple responses on the right-hand side in the list of options for Input Nodes.

 2. Reference Collection in Input Nodes, Result Nodes, and Text Block Value Nodes

 For authors of the Module, collections can be referenced by using an '@' - sign in the content field of any Input Node, Result Nodes, and Text Block Value Nodes.
 This will add a "Collection Block" in which the inputs provided by the end-user can be displayed.
 Authors can also add text between the referenced values of a Collection Block.

 3. Set Conditions